-Here's what we know about the case so far.
+Here's everything else we know about the case.

 Who was Sarah Everard, and what happened to her?